yext/answers-search-ui/README.md

   })
 ````

-If you don't like mustache, and want to use your own template language, you can use the render function.
+If you want to use a use your own template language (e.g. soy, mustache, groovy, etc),
+you should NOT use the template argument.
+Instead, you can provide a custom render function to the component.

-## Custom Render
+## Using a Custom Renderer for a component

 ```js
   ANSWERS.addComponent('SearchComponent', {